 Taylor always talks about how emotional this song is for her to perform and how it’s gone from being painful to not painful because of the fans loving it so much and how much passion they sing the words to it back to her.
 This song still hurts my heart when I listen to it for various reasons and she sang it a show or two right before Chicago so she didn’t sing it as her surprise song, but I wish she did.
 This line is my favorite above it the part that I scream sing when no one is around.

 “I still remember the look on your face, lit through the darkness at 1:58.
 The words that you whispered for just us to know.
 You told me you loved me so why did you go away.”

 Her breakup songs are the most painful and beautiful things ever.
 They’re so heartbreaking but so beautifully written.
-This is one of my favorite ones, but I also have to skip it a lot if it comes on shuffle because it can bring back some feelings that I don’t want to feel a lot of the time.
+This is one of my favorite ones, but I also have to skip it a lot when it comes on shuffle because it can bring back some feelings that I don’t want to feel a lot of the time.
 But it’s an absolute masterpiece.

 “But you throw your head back laughing like a little kid.
 I think it’s strange that you think I’m funny ’cause he never did.
 I’ve been spending the last eight months thinking all love ever does is break and burn and end but on a Wednesday in a cafe I watched it begin again.”